API Documentation

 )

-# Save each chunk
+# Save each chunk as separate files

 for i, response in enumerate(responses, 1):